mdb1/SwiftyPick/README.md

 This is the list of things I want to add to the project in the near future:

 - [ ] Run UI tests in github actions once a day
-- [ ] Host Jazzy docs in a different place (out of the repo) - Run Github Action weekly to update the docs.
 - [ ] UserDefaults easy access / FeatureFlags using UserDefaults
 - [ ] Logger: Object to log useful information to the console (and to report to analytics/crashlytics)
 - [ ] Lightweight `URLSession` networking layer